T-minus three … two … one!

-Following that, the Pennsylvania Gaming Control Board (PGCB) officially green-lit the soft launch of DraftKings during their meeting Wednesday.
+Following that, the Pennsylvania Gaming Control Board (PGCB) officially green-lit the soft launch of DraftKings during its meeting Wednesday.

 About DraftKings PA online casino

-You can access the DraftKings PA online casino via Desktop browsers as well as Mobile – iOS or Android.
+You can access the DraftKings PA online casino via desktop browsers as well as iOS or Android mobile devices.

 Moreover, if you already have an account with the DraftKings sportsbook in PA, you can use your preexisting account and funds.

-DraftKings PA online casino launched with 27 slots (from IGT), video poker, and table games including blackjack and roulette.
-The company plans to offer 280 games eventually, which will roll out gradually.
+DraftKings PA online casino launched with 27 slots (from IGT), video poker and table games including blackjack and roulette.
+The company eventually plans to offer 280 games, which will be rolled out gradually.

 In New Jersey, DraftKings also offers Live Dealer casino games.
-A DraftKings representative confirmed that Live Dealer games will also be offered at their PA casino in the future.
+A DraftKings representative confirmed that Live Dealer games will be offered at its PA casino in the future, saying:

 Growing the DraftKings brand

-DraftKings Chief Compliance Officer Tim Dent issued a statement Wednesday morning:
+DraftKings Chief Compliance Officer Tim Dent issued a statement Wednesday morning that said:

 “DraftKings appreciates the collaborative working relationship we have established with the Pennsylvania Gaming Control Board and thanks them for their thoughtful leadership in creating a consumer-focused, competitive iGaming market.
 We look forward to successfully completing the soft launch phase of the process and receiving our iGaming license so that we can be fully operational in Pennsylvania on May 1.”

-Currently, the DraftKings online sportsbook partners with The Meadows in Pennsylvania, but Meadows does not own an online casino license.
-For that reason, DraftKings will operate under the Hollywood Casino online gaming license, Hollywood being another property owned by Penn National.
+Currently, the DraftKings online sportsbook partners with The Meadows in Pennsylvania, but The Meadows does not own an online casino license.
+For that reason, DraftKings will operate under the Hollywood Casino online gaming license; Hollywood is another property owned by Penn National.